MajickTek/GenericMultiplayerConnector/readme.md

 	// This helper function will bring up a simple form for the user to enter an IP address etc..
 	ConnectorMain connector = StartGameOptions.ShowOptionsAndConnect(this);

-	// Alternatively, if you have your own method of getting the connection and player's details:
+	// Alternatively, if you have your own method of getting the connection details:
 	ConnectorMain connector = new ConnectorMain(this, "127.0.0.1", 9996, "Players Name", "MyGame", 2, 99);
 	connector.connect();
 ```